Insights / The cost to charge a commercial EV fleet

 Costs per mile of typical fleet EV versus its ICE equivalent

-A typical EV is up to five times cheaper than its ICE counterpart.
+A typical EV’s cost per mile is almost half the price of its ICE counterpart.
 And it’s producing zero tailpipe emissions at the same time.
-It’s much cleaner, and it’s also much better for the environment – and your organisation’s sustainability targets – as well as offering a significant saving.
+So it’s much cleaner, better for the environment and your organisation’s sustainability targets, and delivers a significant saving.

 Switching to EVs makes it easier to keep your fleet fuelled, too.
-You can choose to have chargers at your offices or factories, and if necessary, your fleet drivers can charge at home where possible.
+You can choose to have chargers at your premises and, if necessary and feasible, at the homes of your fleet drivers.

 There’s a wide range of grants and incentives available to help cover the costs of installing the charging infrastructure you’ll need.
 And if you’re using self-generated electricity - provided you put the right points in the right places - your fuelling costs could fall even further.

-In fact, with the right infrastructure in place, your EV fleet could even have the potential to generate income in the future thanks to V2G charging.
+In fact, with the right infrastructure in place, your EV fleet could generate income in the future thanks to V2G charging.
 This allows operators to benefit from selling the power stored in their EV batteries back to the grid at times when demand – and prices – are high.
 And you can’t do that with the diesel in your tanks.

-The vast majority of fleet vehicle journeys don’t use the full range of an EV.
-So your drivers shouldn’t need to ‘top up’ at filling stations as often.
-Even if they do top up, electricity at motorway service station chargers will still be cheaper than diesel or petrol.
+The majority of fleet vehicle journeys don’t use the full range of an EV.
+So your drivers shouldn’t need to ‘top up’ at filling stations as often as they do in their ICE vehicles.
+Even if they do top up, electricity at motorway service station chargers will most likely remain cheaper than diesel or petrol.

 Want to find out how you can start saving?